1. Is my pension secure?

 Impact on your pension

 To see how inflation increases affect your annual pension each year, sign in to your Ontario Teachers’ online account.
-The information will be available online in late October, shortly after the annual inflation rate is determined for the following calendar year.
 Visit this page to register for or sign in to your Ontario Teachers’ account: www.otpp.com/members

 10. Why will some generations of members receive different benefits than others?

 Pension plan provisions can change over time and no generation of teachers has received exactly the same benefits as the one before or after it.
 For example, inflation protection wasn’t provided automatically until the mid-1970s, and many older members didn’t have an opportunity to retire at an 85 factor or receive a 10-year pension guarantee.

 Keep in mind that Ontario’s Pension Benefits Act protects the value of pension benefits already earned by working and retired members.